SiyamKhan68/SiyamKhan68/README.md

 - 👋 Hi, I’m @Siyam Khan
-- 👀 I’m interested in App development
+- 👀 I’m interested in Ethical Hacking
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Nothing
-- 💞️ I’m looking to collaborate on ...App development
+- 💞️ I’m looking to collaborate on ...
+Theres nothing to collaborate
 - 📫 How to reach me email me at siyamkhan68s@gmail.com

 <!---